emqx/emqx-docs/en_US/advanced/auth-mongodb.md

 You can adjust the authentication query according to business to achieve more business-related functions, such as adding multiple query conditions and using database preprocessing functions.
 However, in any case, the authentication query must meet the following conditions:

-1. The query result must include the password field, which is used by EMQ X Broker to compare with the client password
+1. The query result must include the password field, which is used by EMQX Broker to compare with the client password
-2. If the salting configuration is enabled, the query result must include the salt field, which is used by EMQ X Broker as the salt value
+2. If the salting configuration is enabled, the query result must include the salt field, which is used by EMQX Broker as the salt value
 3. MongoDB uses the findOne query command to ensure that the query results you expect are shown in the first data